RAF Bardney and Bomber Command

 The Loss of a Lancaster

-Over the night of 24/25 June 1943 Lancaster III ED831 took part in an operation to Elberfeld this time flown by Sgt G E Hall.
-Arriving back at Bardney at 04.20 hrs the aircraft was rostered for a further operation to Gelsenkirchen over the night of 25/26 June.
+Over the night of 24/25 June 1943, Lancaster III ED831 took part in an operation to Elberfeld, this time piloted by Sgt G. E. Hall.
+Arriving back at Bardney at 04.20 hrs, the aircraft was rostered for a further sortie to Gelsenkirchen over the night of 25/26 June.

-Taking off at 22.30 hrs ED831 was again piloted by Squadron Leader A M Hobbs but this time with an eighth crew member.
-F/O John Hamilton Sams had been posted to Bardney from 1660 Heavy Conversion Unit on the same day as the operation to Gelsenkirchen.
+Taking off at 22.30 hrs, ED831 was again piloted by Sqn Ldr A. M. Hobbs, but this time with an eighth crew member.
+Fg Off.
+John Hamilton Sams had been posted to Bardney from No. 1660 Heavy Conversion Unit on the same day as the operation to Gelsenkirchen.
 He was flying as 'Second Dickie' to gain experience on an operational sortie with the crew of ED831.
-Bardney's Operations Record Book shows ED831 as aircraft missing, no signals received.
-Thirty aircraft were lost on this raid to nightfighters including 13 Lancasters, ED831 being one of them, with none of the crew surviving.
+Bardney's Operations Record Book shows ED831 as missing, no signals received.
+Thirty aircraft were lost on this raid to night fighters, including 13 Lancasters.
+ED831 was one of them, with none of the crew surviving.

-F/O Sams, a graduate from Oxford University, would have gone through a rigorous selection process where only the best would succeed.
-He would have likely flown Tiger Moths in the UK, progressed to more advanced types such as the Boeing Stearman in the USA or maybe Cornells & Ansons in Canada where he would have gained his wings.
-He would have returned to England to learn how to fly and convert to four engine heavy bombers.
-Once this was completed successfully he would have been posted to an operational squadron in this case, 9 at Bardney.
+Fg Off.
+Sams, a graduate of Oxford University, would have gone through a rigorous selection process where only the best would succeed.
+He would have likely flown Tiger Moths in Britain, progressed to more advanced types such as the Boeing Stearman in the USA or maybe Cornells and Ansons in Canada, where he would have gained his wings.
+Then, finally, he would have returned to England to learn how to fly and convert to four-engine heavy bombers.
+Once this was completed successfully, he would have been posted to an operational squadron, in this case, No. 9 at Bardney.

 To give him an idea of what to expect from operational flying, he would fly with an experienced crew over Germany on the night of 25/26 June 1943.
-Second Dickies were not always welcome as many bombers were lost whilst they were on board and they were considered a jinx, superstition being high in the minds of alot of bomber crew members.
-All the same to go through all the selection, training and the human emotions that would have gone with it; to be lost as a Second Dickie is a tragic waste of a young life.
+Second Dickies were not always welcome as many bombers were lost while they were on board.
+Some considered them to be a jinx, with superstition high in the minds of a lot of bomber crew members.
+All the same, to go through the selection, training and the human emotions that would have gone with it, to be lost as a Second Dickie is a tragic waste of a young life.

-Over the night of 24/25 June 1943 Lancaster III ED831 took part in an operation to Elberfeld this time flown by Sgt G E Hall.
-Arriving back at Bardney at 04.20 hrs the aircraft was rostered for a further operation to Gelsenkirchen over the night of 25/26 June.
+Over the night of 24/25 June 1943, Lancaster III ED831 took part in an operation to Elberfeld, this time piloted by Sgt G. E. Hall.
+Arriving back at Bardney at 04.20 hrs, the aircraft was rostered for a further sortie to Gelsenkirchen over the night of 25/26 June.

-Taking off at 22.30 hrs ED831 was again piloted by Squadron Leader A M Hobbs but this time with an eighth crew member.
-F/O John Hamilton Sams had been posted to Bardney from 1660 Heavy Conversion Unit on the same day as the operation to Gelsenkirchen.
+Taking off at 22.30 hrs, ED831 was again piloted by Sqn Ldr A. M. Hobbs, but this time with an eighth crew member.
+Fg Off.
+John Hamilton Sams had been posted to Bardney from No. 1660 Heavy Conversion Unit on the same day as the operation to Gelsenkirchen.
 He was flying as 'Second Dickie' to gain experience on an operational sortie with the crew of ED831.
-Bardney's Operations Record Book shows ED831 as aircraft missing, no signals received.
-Thirty aircraft were lost on this raid to nightfighters including 13 Lancasters, ED831 being one of them, with none of the crew surviving.
+Bardney's Operations Record Book shows ED831 as missing, no signals received.
+Thirty aircraft were lost on this raid to night fighters, including 13 Lancasters.
+ED831 was one of them, with none of the crew surviving.

-F/O Sams, a graduate from Oxford University, would have gone through a rigorous selection process where only the best would succeed.
-He would have likely flown Tiger Moths in the UK, progressed to more advanced types such as the Boeing Stearman in the USA or maybe Cornells & Ansons in Canada where he would have gained his wings.
-He would have returned to England to learn how to fly and convert to four engine heavy bombers.
-Once this was completed successfully he would have been posted to an operational squadron in this case, 9 at Bardney.
+Fg Off.
+Sams, a graduate of Oxford University, would have gone through a rigorous selection process where only the best would succeed.
+He would have likely flown Tiger Moths in Britain, progressed to more advanced types such as the Boeing Stearman in the USA or maybe Cornells and Ansons in Canada, where he would have gained his wings.
+Then, finally, he would have returned to England to learn how to fly and convert to four-engine heavy bombers.
+Once this was completed successfully, he would have been posted to an operational squadron, in this case, No. 9 at Bardney.

 To give him an idea of what to expect from operational flying, he would fly with an experienced crew over Germany on the night of 25/26 June 1943.
-Second Dickies were not always welcome as many bombers were lost whilst they were on board and they were considered a jinx, superstition being high in the minds of alot of bomber crew members.
-All the same to go through all the selection, training and the human emotions that would have gone with it; to be lost as a Second Dickie is a tragic waste of a young life.
+Second Dickies were not always welcome as many bombers were lost while they were on board.
+Some considered them to be a jinx, with superstition high in the minds of a lot of bomber crew members.
+All the same, to go through the selection, training and the human emotions that would have gone with it, to be lost as a Second Dickie is a tragic waste of a young life.

 Operations Continue

-The Battle of the Ruhr concluded on 24 July 1943 but there was no respite for the crews of Bomber Command or 9 Squadron as Harris launched Operation Gomorrah the code name given to the bombing of Hamburg, Europe's largest port and Germany's second largest city, which opened on 24/25 July 1943.
+The Battle of the Ruhr concluded on 24 July 1943.
+But there was no respite for the crews of Bomber Command or No. 9 Squadron as Harris launched Operation Gomorrah, the code name given to the bombing of Hamburg, Europe's largest port and Germany's second-largest city, which opened on 24/25 July 1943.

-Hamburg was not just to suffer by night but also by day as the USAAF 8th Air Force carried out raids, which were hampered by smoke caused by Bomber Command's efforts the night before.
-A return to Hamburg was made on 27/28 July, a warm summer night and dry conditions saw a phenomena never before witnessed during the four years of war.
-A rain of high explosives and incendiaries caused a firestorm which is estimated to have killed between 35,000 to 45,000 people with most of them being suffocated.
-Bomber crews reported seeing smoke rise to 20,000ft into the air and it is said winds reached 120 mph at ground level.
+Hamburg was not just to suffer by night but also by day as the USAAF 8th Air Force carried out raids, hampered by smoke caused by Bomber Command's efforts the night before.
+A return to Hamburg was made on 27/28 July.
+A warm summer night and dry conditions saw a phenomenon never before witnessed during the four years of war.
+A rain of high explosives and incendiaries caused a firestorm estimated to have killed between 35,000 to 45,000 people, with most of them being suffocated.
+Bomber crews reported seeing smoke rise to 20,000ft into the air, and it is said winds reached 120 mph at ground level.

 Peenemunde

-As early as May 1943 the Allies had become aware of the existence of construction sites in Northern France for the launching of V-1 flying bombs and V-2 rockets.
-The plans Hitler had to use these weapons became a priority for the Allies to defeat and a number of operations were put into place.
+As early as May 1943, the Allies had become aware of the existence of construction sites in Northern France to launch V-1 flying bombs and V-2 rockets.
+The plans Hitler had to use these weapons became a priority for the Allies to defeat, and a number of operations were put into place.

-As the Summer turned to Autumn in 1943 the war for the Axis powers was not going well.
-Italy were near to surrendering, the Battle Of The Atlantic was turning against the U-Boats and the Russians had won a decisive victory at Kursk.
-At the tail end of August Harris decided to again mount raids against Berlin, as the nights were drawing in and the cover of darkness was needed to attack this most well defended of cities.
-On 23/24 August a raid to Berlin was undertaken with all 9 Squadron Lancasters returning safely, the squadron been lucky as a total of 56 bombers were lost on this night with the Halifax and Stirling squadrons being particularly hard hit.
-A loss rate of 7.9% made this the most costly raid for Bomber Command so far in the war, although worst was yet to come.
+As the Summer turned to Autumn in 1943, the war for the Axis powers was not going well.
+Italy was near to surrendering, the Battle of the Atlantic was turning against the U-Boats, and the Russians had won a decisive victory at Kursk.
+At the tail end of August, Harris decided to again mount raids against Berlin, as the nights were drawing in and the cover of darkness was needed to attack this most well-defended of cities.
+On 23/24 August, a raid to Berlin was undertaken with all No. 9 Squadron Lancasters returning safely.
+The unit had been lucky as a total of 56 bombers were lost on this night, with the Halifax and Stirling squadrons being particularly hard hit.
+A loss rate of 7.9% made this the most costly raid for Bomber Command so far in the war, although the worst was yet to come.

 The Battle of Berlin

-The greatest test of the war for Bomber Command commenced on 18/19 November 1943 when an attack on the German capital Berlin was undertaken.
-Sir Arthur Harris had decided that Berlin should be reduced to a wasteland and in his mind its destruction would bring about the end of the war.
+The most important test of the war for Bomber Command commenced on 18/19 November 1943 when an attack on the German capital Berlin was undertaken.
+Harris had decided that Berlin should be reduced to a wasteland, and in his mind, its destruction would bring about the end of the war.

-In the period from August to the third week in November heavy losses forced Harris to withdraw the Stirling from the main force, this entailed Bomber Command losing eleven squadrons of aircraft, something that could be ill afforded at this time.
-Harris's aim of destroying the German capital was becoming somewhat more difficult.
-With the withdrawal of the Stirlings losses among Halifax II and Vs began to rise, this entailed a further number of squadrons being retired from the main force.
-Harris's force had lost approximately 250 aircraft and nigh on 20% of his bomb carrying capacity due the removal of the Stirling and the reduction of Halifax bombers from the theatre of war.
+In the period from August to the third week in November, heavy losses forced Harris to withdraw the Stirling from the main force.
+This entailed Bomber Command losing 11 squadrons of aircraft, which could be ill afforded.
+Furthermore, Harris's aim of destroying the German capital was becoming somewhat more difficult.
+With the withdrawal of the Stirlings, losses among Halifax II and Vs began to rise, entailing a further number of squadrons being retired from the main force.
+Harris had lost approximately 250 aircraft and nigh on 20% of his bomb-carrying capacity due to the removal of the Stirling and the reduction of Halifax bombers from the theatre of war.

 |